History of Bangladesh (1971–present): Road Safety Protests

 A series of public protests in Bangladesh advocating improved road safety were held from 29 July to 8 August 2018.
 They were sparked by the deaths of two high-school students in Dhaka struck by a bus operated by an unlicensed driver who was racing to collect passengers.
 The incident impelled students to demand safer roads and stricter traffic laws, and the demonstrations rapidly spread throughout Bangladesh.

 The protests were peaceful until 2 August, when police attempted to disperse the demonstrators with tear gas and people believed to be members of a pro-government youth league attacked protesters and journalists.
 The government arrested several protesters and a photographer for giving an interview about the protests to international media.
 Various international organisations and high-profile figures expressed solidarity with the protesters.
-The crack-down on the student protesters received high criticism both domestically and internationally.
+The governments response to the student protesters received high criticism both domestically and internationally.

 The third Sheikh Hasina Cabinet approved on 6 August a draft traffic act stipulating capital punishment for intentional killing and a maximum five-year prison sentence for accidental killing with a motor vehicle.
 The protesters felt that the maximum five-year sentence was too light for accidental deaths due to reckless driving.
 By 8 August, the situation in the city had returned to normal, most students had returned to their classes and traffic had resumed as normal, with many sources stating that the nine-day protests were over.

 Fourth Hasina administration

 2018 Bangladeshi general election were held on 30 December 2018.
 The result was a landslide victory for the Awami League led by Sheikh Hasina.
 The elections were marred by violence and claims of vote rigging.
-Opposition leader Kamal Hossain rejected the results, calling it "farcical" and demanding fresh elections to be held under a neutral government.
+Opposition leader Kamal Hossain rejected the results, calling it 'farcical' and demanding fresh elections to be held under a neutral government.

 2020s

 COVID-19 pandemic

 The COVID-19 pandemic in Bangladesh was a part of the worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The virus was confirmed to have spread to Bangladesh in March 2020.
 The first three known cases were reported on 8 March 2020 by the country's epidemiology institute, IEDCR.
-Since then, the pandemic has spread day by day over the whole nation and the number of affected people has been increasing.
-Bangladesh is the second most affected country in South Asia, after India.
+After that, the pandemic spread day by day over the whole nation and the number of affected people increased.
+Bangladesh was the second most affected country in South Asia, after India.